Qualified Immunity: Both Sides of the Debate

 Qualified immunity is not the result of a law passed by Congress, nor is it written in the Constitution.
 It is instead a legal doctrine refined by the U.S. Supreme Court.
 First outlined in 1967, it has since been greatly expanded.
-Because qualified immunity is largely a creation of the courts, that is not based on the U.S. Constitution, Congress could pass a law amending, affirming, or revoking qualified immunity at any time.
+Qualified immunity is largely a creation of the courts, one that is not based on the U.S. Constitution.
+As such, Congress could pass a law amending, affirming, or revoking qualified immunity at any time.
 It has so far declined to do so.
 However, both lawmakers and current Supreme Court justices have considered amending or revoking qualified immunity as it currently stands.

 Understanding the pros and cons of this once obscure legal doctrine requires some knowledge of the surrounding legal issues and why qualified immunity was created in the first place.
 This article will briefly recount the history of qualified immunity, how it is applied in courts today, and the pros and cons it affords society.

 Click on a link below to go to that section:

 - What Will Happen to Qualified Immunity?

 In the Enforcement Acts of 1871, also known as the “Ku Klux Klan Acts," Congress specifically held that groups of people could be liable in court for violating the constitutional rights of other Americans, including public officials.
 This was an effort to help protect Black Americans, who were the frequent targets of horrific violence (including lynching) that, in some cases, public officials condoned.
 However, the end of Reconstruction came about shortly after these laws were passed, and the legal system ended up offering little protection for Black citizens until the 1960s.